kchristensen/bedwetter/README.md

 When run via systemd, it will daemonize and listen to an MQTT topic for events.
 Additionally, a cron-like schedule can be set to trigger automatic watering.

-When it determines it should water the gardens, it activates the relay on the Automation Phat board, which triggers a relay attached to the rain barrel that runs an RV water pump.
+When it determines it should water the gardens (based on time since last water, or the weather forecast), it activates the relay on the Automation Phat board, which triggers a relay attached to the rain barrel that runs an RV water pump for a predetermined amount of time.

+Additionally, I have it integrated with Home Assistant and Node-Red, so the MQTT messages it emits it will send me push notifications, and can handle Siri shortcuts to water, skip the next automated watering, or stop watering.

 ## Configuration